You are currently viewing Zhabjethang, the Plain where Guru Rinpoche Meditated and left His Footprint

 SHARE THIS POST

-You are, however, cautioned not to confuse Zhabjethang Lhakhang with Zhabje Lhakhang at Dangchu Gewog under Wangdue Phodrang Dzongkhag.
+However, you are cautioned not to confuse Zhabjithang Lhakhang with Zhabje Lhakhang at Dangchu Gewog under Wangdue Phodrang Dzongkhag.

 How to Reach Zhabjethang

-The Zhabjethang Lhakhang is located above the settlement of Zhabthang in the upper Chhoekhor Valley near the Chhoekhor Toe Primary School.
+The Zhabjethang Lhakhang is located above the settlement of Zhabthang in the upper Chhoekhor Valley near the Chhoekhor Toe Primary School with access to a motor road passing not far from the site.
+It is around twenty-two kilometers from Chamkhar town which is above the farm road connecting to Nasphel village.
 One can easily reach the sacred site by road.
 The motorable road is not far from the Zhabjethang Lhakhang.
 It is 15 kilometers from Jakar Dzong.

 Sacred Relics to See Bumthang Zhabjethang